xvxx/phetch/doc/phetch.1.md

 URL you open will be stored there.

-New URLs are appended to the bottom, but loaded in reverse order, so you'll see the most recently visited pages first when you press the *a* key.
+New URLs are appended to the bottom, but loaded in reverse order, so you'll see all the most recently visited pages first when you press the *a* key.

 Feel free to edit your history file directly, or share it with your friends!